-A growing body of literature describes cardiac injury or dysfunction in approximately 20% of patients who are hospitalized with COVID-19.4,6,9-12 COVID-19 may be associated with an array of cardiovascular complications, including acute coronary syndrome, myocarditis, arrythmias, and thromboembolic disease.13
+A growing body of literature describes cardiac injury or dysfunction in approximately 20% of patients who are hospitalized with COVID-19.4,6,12-15 COVID-19 may be associated with an array of cardiovascular complications, including acute coronary syndrome, myocarditis, arrythmias, and thromboembolic disease.16

 Thromboembolic Events and COVID-19

 Critically ill patients with COVID-19 have been observed to have a prothrombotic state, which is characterized by the elevation of certain biomarkers, and there is an apparent increase in the incidence of venous thromboembolic disease in this population.
-In some studies, thromboemboli have been diagnosed in patients who received chemical prophylaxis with heparinoids.14-16 Autopsy studies provide additional evidence of both thromboembolic disease and microvascular thrombosis in patients with COVID-19.17 Some authors have called for routine surveillance of ICU patients for venous thromboembolism.18 See the Antithrombotic Therapy in Patients with COVID-19 section for a more detailed discussion.
+In some studies, thromboemboli have been diagnosed in patients who received chemical prophylaxis with heparinoids.17-19 Autopsy studies provide additional evidence of both thromboembolic disease and microvascular thrombosis in patients with COVID-19.20 Some authors have called for routine surveillance of ICU patients for venous thromboembolism.21 See the Antithrombotic Therapy in Patients with COVID-19 section for a more detailed discussion.

 Renal and Hepatic Dysfunction Due to COVID-19

-Although SARS-CoV-2 is primarily a pulmonary pathogen, renal and hepatic dysfunction are consistently described in patients with severe COVID-19.4 In one case series, continuous renal replacement therapy was needed in more than 15% of cases of critical disease.6 See the Acute Kidney Injury and Renal Replacement Therapy section for a more detailed discussion.
+Although SARS-CoV-2 is primarily a pulmonary pathogen, renal and hepatic dysfunction are consistently described in patients with severe COVID-19.4 In one case series of patients with critical disease, >15% of the patients required continuous renal replacement therapy.6 See the Acute Kidney Injury and Renal Replacement Therapy section for a more detailed discussion.

 Considerations in Children

 Several large epidemiologic studies suggest that rates of ICU admission are substantially lower for children with COVID-19 than for adults with the disease.
-However, severe disease does occur in children.19-24 The risk factors for severe COVID-19 in children have not yet been established.
-Data from studies of adults and extrapolation from data on other pediatric respiratory viruses suggest that children who are severely immunocompromised and those with underlying cardiopulmonary disease may be at higher risk for severe disease.
+However, severe disease does occur in children.22-27 The risk factors for severe COVID-19 in children have not yet been established.
+Data from studies of adults with COVID-19 and extrapolation from data on other pediatric respiratory viruses suggest that children who are severely immunocompromised and those with underlying cardiopulmonary disease may be at higher risk for severe COVID-19.

-A new syndrome, multisystem inflammatory syndrome in children (MIS-C), which appears to be a postinfectious complication, has been described.25,26 Certain symptoms of MIS-C often require ICU-level care, including blood pressure and inotropic support.
+MIS-C, the postinfectious complication of COVID-19 seen in some children, has been described.28,29 Certain symptoms of MIS-C often require ICU-level care, including blood pressure and inotropic support.
 These symptoms include severe abdominal pain, multisystem inflammation, shock, cardiac dysfunction, and, rarely, coronary artery aneurysm.
 A minority of children with MIS-C meet the criteria for typical or atypical Kawasaki disease.
 For details on MIS-C clinical features and the treatments that are being investigated, see the Special Considerations in Children section.

 Interactions Between Drugs Used to Treat COVID-19 and Drugs Used to Treat Comorbidities